SherG/sherrieg/content/blog/desantis-state-guard/index.md

 <img src="https://res.cloudinary.com/icecloud7/image/upload/f_auto/v1663434886/vdf-training-3-sherrie-gossett_czzx9e.png" />
 <figcaption><small>VDF training.
 I'm at lower left in the first photo which was taken at the Leadership Reaction Course. </small></figcaption>

-## Were you ever deployed?

-Yes, but only for minor events, such assisting with the governor's inauguration.
-(While I no longer live in Virginia, I see the guard was actively involved in the state's COVID-19 response.)

-There are many volunteer organizations, especially in the Beltway area, including CERT and the Red Cross.
-* One the one hand, that makes it unlikely that a state guard unit would ever be in urgent demand there.
-* On the other hand, that is one reason to have such a volunteer force; it's better to have more volunteers than you need, than to come up short when they're needed most.

 ## Was that a paid position?